 - In the series finale, Dr. Doom gained cosmic power; on his rampage across the globe, he transformed the Statue of Liberty into a statue of himself.

 - One version of the opening has the FF themselves turning Rushmore into self-portraiture.

 - Doom did the same thing in a Time Travel episode of the 2006 series, when he took control of New York.

 - On Phineas and Ferb the protagonists do this in "Candace Loses Her Head".
 They add their sister Candace's face to the left of Abraham Lincoln's for her birthday.
 It doesn't last, being destroyed in a fight between Perry the Platypus and Dr. Doofenshmirtz.

-- The Joker did this in an episode of The Batman, using his patented "Joker Putty" to deface a famous Gotham City statue.
+- The Joker in an episode of The Batman, using his patented "Joker Putty" to deface a famous Gotham City statue.

 - An episode of Biker Mice from Mars had Limburger and his crew fired by Chairman Camembert and cut off of his funds.
 To get on his good graces again, the crew come up with the idea of adding the Chairman's head onto Mount Rushmore and teleport the whole thing to Plutark.
 Through the action of the protagonists only the Chairman's head was teleported away, restoring the monument to normal.

-- In Teen Titans, Mad Mod does this, turning the four Presidents into extremely ugly versions of himself. (or are they the faces of the four Beatles members?)
+- In Teen Titans, Mad Mod turns the four Presidents into extremely ugly versions of himself.

 - In an episode of G.I.
 Joe, several of the Joes are blasted "sideways" into an Alternate History where Cobra Commander has beaten them.
 They find that every national landmark from The Lincoln Memorial to the Statue of Liberty now sports a Cobra operative's likeness.